 Do you have system(s) in place?
-Description of traceability system Exclusions Description of exclusion Timber products Yes
+Supply chain coverage Description of traceability system Exclusions Description of exclusion Timber Y products Varies by mill, but all virgin fiber is sourced from known geographic locations.

 (F6.2a) Provide details on the level of traceability your organization has for its disclosed commodity(ies).